 These pictures don’t do justice to the colonial buildings.
 Many are on narrow cobblestoned streets making it difficult to find a good vantage point for taking photos.

-The presidential residence occupied by Juan Manuel Santos Calderon, president of Colombia, was cordoned off.
-Pedestrians were not allowed to walk on the sidewalks surrounding the palace.
+The presidential residence occupied by Juan Manuel Santos Calderon, President of Colombia, was cordoned off.
+Pedestrians weren’t allowed to walk on the sidewalks surrounding the palace.
 Armed guards were all over the place with toy soldier looking ones positioned in front of the residence.

 It’s been difficult getting to know Bogotá and just as I’m warning up to it, adjusting to the climate, and feeling more comfortable getting around, it’s time to move on to Cali.
 I was doing my usual mindless wandering yesterday checking things out and taking photos when a Colombian woman with a distressed look on her face approached me and said, “Tenga cuidado señora!
 Este es un lugar muy peligroso para estar caminado solo!”